airborne-commando/OPSEC-OSINT-Tools/README.md

 >Do not solely rely or depend on this guide alone, use various sources you may find out there on the Internet.
 Also see if in the **future*** there can be an AI that can gather info autonomously to supplement.

+Select quotes from Metal Gear Solid 2 Ending, which **inspired me to create this**.

+> "We've always kept records of our lives.
+Through words, pictures, symbols... from tablets to books...
+But not all the information was inherited by later generations ... in the current, digitized world, trivial information is accumulating every second, preserved in all its triteness.
+Never fading, always accessible.
+Rumors about petty issues, misinterpretations, slander...
+The digital society furthers human flaws and selectively rewards development of convenient half-truths."(Para.
+47-58)[^75]

 ## Suggestions

 Open an [issue](https://github.com/airborne-commando/OPSEC-OSINT-Tools/issues) for any suggestions or feedback.